“The Baker’s Dozen” features 13 recent quotes in sports, accompanied by my feedback and opinions on each headline. Here’s an example:

 The bigger stat to point out is that Tiger’s +11 score after 54 holes is his worst since going pro.
 It leaves me to again ask why we are still covering this guy so much.
 He’s no longer a story off the course – and recently, he isn’t a story on the course, either.
-In fact, there’s a good chance that Phil Mickelson could take over the top spot in the world rankings by the time the weekend is over.
+In fact, there’s a chance Phil Mickelson could take over the top spot in the world rankings by the end of the weekend.
 So let’s drop the Tiger obsession, shall we?

 “I think it would be great for golf to see Mickelson take over Tiger’s No. 1,” Graeme McDowell said to the Akron Beacon Journal.

 I have to agree with McDowell on this one.
-Tiger has manhandled golf for years, and while Woods has been good to bring in a lot of new fans, the feeling of equality and competition has been that much better.
+Tiger has manhandled golf for years.
+But while Woods has been good to bring in new fans, the feeling of equality and competition has been that much better.

 * The Baker’s Dozen is a series of posts I started a while ago at KP’s Blog over at FoxSports.com.
-I felt it was time to bring it back, and a good way to spark discussion on recent stories in sports.
+I felt it was time to bring it back.
+Here’s hoping it sparks discussion.